 I do have to say though, as busy as all of it was, it was totally worth it.
 I mean, have you looked at any pictures up until this point?
 Nice, right?
 I don’t know if I could pick a favorite place from the tour, but our last stop, Seven Commando Beach, was pretty awesome.
 I really liked the two stops that we were able to kayak at, as well.
 The picture above and the featured picture at the very top were those two places.

 The sun was starting to sink and it was time to head back to El Nido.
 The wind was blowing in my hair as I resumed my spot at the front of the boat.
 No matter what boat I’m on, that’s my spot.
 The water was perfect, which it usually was in the Philippines.
 It might not sound like I enjoyed this, but I really did, even with all the people.
 Everyone in our group was super nice and really fun, too.
 Even if I had been alone, this would have been enjoyable.

 - Bring a waterproof camera if you have one.

 - Put your things in a dry bag, especially if your camera isn’t waterproof.
 Then, if you have it on a kayak with you, always make sure you shut it, just in case you get tipped over.
 Not that I’m speaking from experience here or anything (I am and thankfully mine was closed).

-- Use sunscreen, you’re really close to the equator.
+- Use sunscreen, you’re really close to the equator and you’ll be out in the sun all day.
 I got the worst sunburn ever only a few weeks before on Malapascua.

 - Don’t stress too much about which tour you go on or where you take it.
 I would go with OMP again, even just for the food.
 Just follow your gut after talking to people about the tours.
 We talked to one lady that sounded awful and that was the reason we didn’t go with them, and I’m glad.